Transgender Health Curriculum

 In recognition of our expertise and strong resident interest, beginning in 2019/2020 academic year, we have instituted a formal PGY2 Transgender Health and Advocacy rotation.
 Residents spend the majority of their time working with our plastic surgeons in the operating room assisting on phalloplasties, vaginoplasties, and chest surgery.
 They gain experience in the counseling of patients pre-operatively and care for these patients while hospitalized after surgery.
 They also have the opportunity during this rotation to gain additional experience in complex hormone management and other reconstructive cases, depending on their interests.
 Part of our advocacy curriculum is incorporated into this rotation as residents will identify an area of need and work toward a clinical or systems- based project in Transgender Health.

-Our didactic curriculum includes up to date evidence-based lectures on transgender health and providing culturally competent care.
+Our didactic curriculum includes up-to-date evidence-based lectures on transgender health and providing culturally competent care.
 Residents have worked with GYN and Plastic Surgery on various research projects.
-Erica Weiss, our Associate Program Director, is the regional OB/GYN Lead for Transgender health and is an active member of WPATH (World Professional Association for Transgender Health) and lectures nationally and internationally on gynecologic care for transgender patients, fertility and family building options and on gender-affirming surgery.
+Erica Weiss, is the regional OB/GYN Lead for Transgender health and is an active member of WPATH (World Professional Association for Transgender Health) and lectures nationally and internationally on gynecologic care for transgender patients, fertility and family building options and on gender-affirming surgery.
 She has collaborated with transgender specialists to present our cutting-edge program to a multi-disciplinary international audience.

 The objective of the advocacy curriculum is to encourage growth and facilitate interest in healthcare advocacy for resident physicians.
-The curriculum was formalized by Dr. Amy Huibonhoa, a Leadership Training Academy Fellow with Physicians for Reproductive Health and Dr. Sarah Morocco, an Associate Residency Program Director.
+The curriculum was formalized by Dr. Amy Huibonhoa, a Leadership Training Academy Fellow with Physicians for Reproductive Health, and is supported by Dr. Maryl Sackeim, an Associate Residency Program Director.
 Didactic sessions are held throughout the year and the curriculum is based on the ecological model, meaning that each session has a progressively wider advocacy focus so that residents appreciate advocacy at the individual, community, state, and national levels.
 During their Transgender Health and Advocacy rotation, PGY2 residents have the opportunity to reflect on and plan a resident advocacy project that is meaningful to them.
-We also encourage the attendance and participation in lobby events and group events throughout their residency, and provide mentorship with experienced faculty.
+We also encourage the attendance and participation in lobby events and group events throughout their residency and provide mentorship with experienced faculty.

 Advocacy Capstone Projects for Residents: